 This report displays mastery of skills over time which allows teachers to ensure learning is occurring at an acceptable rate.
 It can help you determine if time on task should increase or if the instructional path should be modified to accelerate learning.

 Generating the Report

-5) Select Skills Snapshot: Mastery Measurement and click Next.
+3. Select the Skills Snapshot: Mastery Measurement Report option.
+Click Next.

 - Display Time on Task on Graph: This option will display the time spent each week working in the instructional learning path as well as the recommended TOT per week to meet the instructional goals within the intervention period.

 - Include Assignment Results: This option will include the Assignment Results Report which allows you to view the details of the student's unit/activity scores on the ILP.

 5. Select your Report Range from the options or select a custom date range.
 Click Preview.

 Note: While previewing the report, you will have the option to Print the report to a PDF.
 Once in a PDF format – it can be saved or printed.

 6. To have this report sent to you periodically, select to enable Schedule Report.
 Please see the resource page Schedule Reports for more details.

 7. To save this report to the reports tab for future generations, click Save.
 Please see the resource page Save Reports for more details.